 - comply to avoid feeling something within ourselves

 - protect someone else from an uncomfortable feeling

 - go along with a person to prevent their reaction

-* There are times we won't want to do something for another person, and yet we still choose to agree because the choice feels right to us so we take the higher road.
-However, this conscious choice to love even when it's inconvenient is entirely different than neglecting to consider ourselves altogether.
+* Of course, there are times we won't want to do something for another person, and yet we still choose to agree because the choice feels right to us.
+We take the higher road even if inconvenient.
+However, this conscious choice to love is entirely different than neglecting to consider ourselves altogether.

 I've worked for the last two decades with scores of individuals, couples, families, teachers, parents, and business leaders and employees.
 One of the frequent pitfalls to success, prosperity, and happiness is people pleasing.
 When pleasers unknowingly embroil themselves in a reoccurring pattern of seeking to serve and please others more than themselves, several things happen:

 1) the giving comes with a personal agenda that backfires later

 2) people take advantage of those willing to give too much

 3) there is an unnecessary cost for everyone involved

 5) giving from scarcity (or an empty cup as the saying goes)